-In FEDERICA, an injection/infusion-related reaction was defined as any systemic reaction reported within 24hrs of PHESGO or intravenous pertuzumab in combination with trastuzumab administration.
-Injection/infusion-related reactions were reported in 0.4% of PHESGO-treated patients and 10.7% of intravenous pertuzumab and trastuzumab-treated patients in neoadjuvant phase.
-Injection/infusion-related reactions were reported in 0% of PHESGO-treated patients and in 1.6% of intravenous pertuzumab and trastuzumab-treated patients in adjuvant phase.
+In FEDERICA, an injection/infusion-related reaction was defined as any systemic reaction reported within 24hrs of Phesgo or intravenous pertuzumab in combination with trastuzumab administration.
+Injection-related reactions were reported in 1.2% of Phesgo -treated patients and infusion-related reactions were reported in 10.3% of intravenous pertuzumab and trastuzumab-treated patients.

-Injection site reactions (defined as any local reaction reported within 24 hours of PHESGO) were reported in 6.9% and in 12.1% of PHESGO treated patients in the neoadjuvant phase and the adjuvant phase respectively, and were all grade 1 or 2 events.
+Injection site reactions (defined as any local reaction reported within 24 hours of Phesgo) were reported in 12.9% of Phesgo treated patients and were all grade 1 or 2 events.